ceu-lang/ceu/manual/manual-toc.md

 <pre><code><b>class</b> T <b>with</b>
     <b>var int</b> v;
 <b>do</b>
-    ...
+    &lt;body-of-T&gt;
 <b>end</b>
 <b>var</b> T t <b>with</b>       // "t" is an organism of class "T"
     <b>this</b>.v = 0;    // whose field "v" is initialized to "0"
 <b>end</b>
 </code></pre>

-After being declared, the body of an organism starts to execute in parallel with the rest of the application.
+After the declaration, the body of an organism starts to execute in parallel with the rest of the application.
-The table below shows the transformation of an organism declaration to an equivalent code with the organism body expanded:
+The table below shows the equivalent expansion of an organism declaration to a [`par/or`](#par/or) composition containing the class body:

 <table width="100%">
 <tr valign="top">